neonira/neonira.github.io/_posts/2019-06-02-SAF-about-reusable-items.md

 consider?”.

-Generally, each of us had its own idea about this topic, and it ends up not to be so easy to get to a share view about reuse and reusable items.
+Generally, each of us had its own idea about this topic, and it ends up not to be so easy to get to a shared view about reuse and reusable items.

 # My way